 Here, Nagano pork is used due to its tenderness and superior marbling.
 It comes with a small side of salad.
 It’s best eaten immediately upon serving to fully enjoy the crispy panko (breading) that fills the exterior of the meat.

 Why it’s a must-try: What makes this katsu special is the sauce on the breading.
-There’s a spicy element here that sets it apart from the usual take of this pork dish – a mixture of Buffalo wings-inspired marinade of Worcestershire sauce, la-yu (Japanese chilli oil) and shichimi togarashi (a classic Japanese seven-spice mix).
+There’s a spicy element here that sets it apart from the usual take of this pork dish – a mixture of Buffalo wings-inspired marinade of Tabasco sauce, chili powder, Tonkatsu sauce and unsalted butter.

 A remake of the beloved local claypot rice, this version replaces the usual chicken with a generous serving of unagi.
 The sauce used here also differs from the one typically found in claypot rice.
-Instead, it’s a house made unagi sauce.
+Instead, it’s Kabayaki sauce that turns the rice into a deep brown.

 Why it’s a must-try: The char here is just perfect.
 I personally loved eating the rice crispies alongside the flavorful and succulent unagi.